pasmaskas/Batocera-Web-Services-Netflix-Inspired-Theme/README.md

-# 🎮 Batocera Web Services — Netflix-Inspired Theme
+# Batocera Web Services — Netflix-Inspired Theme

 Give your Batocera setup a fresh, modern look with **Batocera Web Services**, a sleek Netflix-inspired web interface designed to make browsing and launching your games feel more like a streaming service.

 <img width="1280" height="672" alt="New Project" src="https://github.com/user-attachments/assets/7fea1739-ff28-4bdf-a5ee-c3eef08eb95a" />

-## 🎮 Features
+## Features

-* 🌑 Modern dark interface with a Netflix-inspired design
+* Modern dark interface with a Netflix-inspired design
-* 🖼️ Clean game cards with artwork, titles, genres and release information
+* Clean game cards with artwork, titles, genres and release information
-* ▶️ Launch games directly from the web interface
+* Launch games directly from the web interface
-* ℹ️ Game information popup with descriptions and artwork
+* Game information popup with descriptions and artwork
-* 🎬 Integrated game video previews
+* Integrated game video previews
-* ▶️ Video previews displayed directly over the game artwork
+* Video previews displayed directly over the game artwork
-* 📱 Responsive design for desktop, tablet and mobile devices
+* Responsive design for desktop, tablet and mobile devices
-* ⚡ Smooth scrolling and optimized loading for large game libraries
+* Smooth scrolling and optimized loading for large game libraries

-## 🎬 Game Video Previews
+## Game Video Previews

 If a game has a video available, a **play button** appears directly on the game artwork.